-Using the exact time of observation, the nautical almanac, spherical trigonometry formulas and dead reckoning, we can determine the calculated sextant height of the sun.
+Using the exact time of observation, the nautical almanac, spherical trigonometry formulas and dead reckoning, we can determine the calculated sextant altitude of the sun.

-That is to say, the calculated height of the sun of our dead reckoning position
+That is to say, the calculated altitude of the sun of our dead reckoning position

-In summary, the goal is to calculate the observer’s height using the Dead Reckoning (D.R.) position and the observed height of the sun using the sextant.
+In summary, the goal is to calculate the observer’s altitude using the Dead Reckoning (D.R.) position and the observed altitude of the sun using the sextant.

-These two heights need to be compared and serve as the basis of the Marcq St. Hilaire method.
+These two altitudes need to be compared and serve as the basis of the Marcq St. Hilaire method.

 Keep in mind that the entire context of this website begins with the La Rochelle exercise, guiding you to an interactive worksheet.
 The singular objective is to learn how to determine your line of position at sea through eight identical exercises.